native-land-digital/next-nld/README.md

 ### Notes for current development to-dos

 Major:
-- As needed intl does some weird caching stuff or something????
-With redirects etc??
 - Testing preview branch functionality

 Minor:
+- Migrate blog posts from Wordpress to an external blog site
 - Add login/signup button to menu
 - Integrating some kind of linter check akin to NextJS when merging
 - Prep fresh Expo app deploy using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)
-- Verify that embed.html is working
 - Directly testing all exposed API endpoints

 Junior:
 - Mobile layout
 - Replacing all common strings with internationalized strings
-- Move over all English translations (template is at `en/about/how-it-works.json5`)
-- Setting up static pages HTML (template is at `about/how-it-works`)
-- Migrate blog posts from Wordpress to an external blog site
 - Adding Instagram feed (looks a bit complicated annoyingly)
 - Link somewhere front page or nav to main /maps directory
 - Reviewing API returning 400 vs 500 errors